Find out which ingredients go deliciously well with Brussels sprouts.

 3. Fresh Herbs

-Basil, chives, dill, flat-leaf parsley and thyme all pair wonderfully with Brussels sprouts, bringing a punch of freshness to liven up the dish.
-Either roast or steam and sprinkle generously with your herbs of choice.
+Basil, chives, dill, flat-leaf parsley, and thyme all pair wonderfully with Brussels sprouts, bringing a punch of freshness to liven up the dish.
+Either roast or steam the sprouts and then sprinkle generously with your herbs of choice.

 6. Lemon juice